Jentsch/zio-se/README.md

 }
 ```

-To instanziate the module use:
+To instantiate the module use:

 ```scala
 object Retry extends Retry(ActualZio)